ongr-archive/xtCommerceConnectorBundle/Resources/doc/Howto/Install.rst

         - Check if there is enough free disk space (~120M) for extracted files.
     - "Failed: Copying config skeleton"
         - Check if ``Install/package/skel/conf`` exists and reinstall bundle if it does not.
-    - "Failed: Copying licence"
+    - "Failed: Copying license"
         - Check if location of xt:Commerce license.txt file is set correctly.
     - "Failed: Mangling config"
-        - This shoudn't happen, ever.
-Check if Install/package/skel/conf/config.php exists and reinstall bundle if it does not.
+        - This shouldn't happen, ever.
+Check if Install/package/skel/conf/config.php exists and reinstall the bundle if it does not.
     - "Failed: Creating database..."
-        - The target database does not exist and script has failed creating it.
+        - The target database does not exist and the script has failed creating it.
 Check if mysql username and password are correct.
         - Check if mysql user you provided has CREATE DATABASE privilege.
         - Create the database yourself.
     - "Failed: Dropping database"